weareenvoy/tdd-string-calculator/readme.md

 > If you can think of a test for that, submit a PR!

 So, let’s fix that to make sure we don’t have any potential issues there.
 After we run the tests, they still pass!

+Next, it’s time to look at how we’re identifying a custom delimiter.
+It’s a pretty ugly set of code, I think.
+Can we make it more readable and prettier?

+First thing’s first, we’re really doing two completely independent actions here.
+First, we’re adding a custom delimiter to our delimiter list.
+Next, we’re removing the delimiter “piece” from the string so that numbers can be parsed correctly.
+Really, this should be two different actions: `getCustomDelimiter` and `removeDelimiterDeclaration`.

+To facilitate a faster refactor, let’s pull out a helper function `hasExtraDelimiter`, so we can avoid code duplication between our two yet-to-be-written functions.
+Tests still pass here!